orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 - splce which is at but altering the structure.
-- Multiselector Ray by default  - Types/Values with multiple, or structured selectors.
+- Multiselector Ray by default  - Types/Values with multiple, or structured selectors. ; Array of parameters

 ```ts